breakthatbass/lookfor/README.md

 ```lookfor --extin .ext``` only searches the current directory for the files.
 It then prints the number of files found.
 If none exist, it would return ```found 0 .ext files```.

 ```lookfor --search str file.ext``` would return an object like ```{'string': str, 'count': 6, 'found on lines': '[3, 12, 24, 37, 46, 49]'}``` if the str is in the file.
 Otherwise, it returns ```Not Found```.

+### TODO
+- add colors for files and directories
+- do a null check after file open in search_file function
+- create a replace function to replace strings in files